kesslerr/m4d/README.md

 The *Julia* environment for LMM fitting are found in [julia](/julia).

-The system architecture and hardware details of the Mac used to process the *targets* pipeline in *R* and *Julia* can be found [here](https://support.apple.com/en-us/111893).
+The system architecture and hardware details of the Macbook Pro (2020, M1) used to process the *targets* pipeline in *R* and *Julia* can be found [here](https://support.apple.com/en-us/111893).
 A 16 GB RAM version was used.

 # Run analyses